tcakmak0/yara-scan-api/README.md

 4. Access the application

 Once everything is up and running, you can access the YARA-Scanner application at http://localhost:8080/ in your web browser.
 To do a scan over a .exe, by using an app such as postman, send post request with "files[]" key to http://localhost:8080/upload.
-(Remember that 8080 and localhost are default settings defined in .env, if you changed them check the appropriate links)
+(Remember that 8080 and localhost are default settings defined in .env, if you changed them check the appropriate links.)

 ## Application Components